How to Write an Email in English: Our 18 Favorite Tips [+ Example Emails]

 Similarly, don’t sign it “Sincerely, Ryan Sitzman” if you’re writing to your grandma to thank her for the birthday present she gave you.
 (And definitely don’t sign your emails as “Ryan Sitzman” if that’s not your name!
 And if it is your name, let me know.
 I’d like to start a Ryan Sitzmans Club!)

-For this example, let’s imagine that you’re going to travel to the United States, Canada or another English-speaking country.
+For this example, let’s imagine that you’re going to travel to the U.S., Canada or another English-speaking country.
 When you get there, you’ll stay with a host family.
 So the organization has matched you with a family and you need to introduce yourselves before you meet in person.

 Here’s what you might send: